Detailed Itinerary

 Meals: Breakfast, Dinner

-Wednesday: Delapré Abbey, Lamport Hall & Gardens & Kelmarsh Hall & Gardens
+DAY 3: Lamport Hall & Kelmarsh Hall & Gardens

 Meals: Breakfast, Lunch, Dinner

-This morning we enjoy a guided tour of Burghley House, cited as England’s greatest Elizabethan house, surrounded by magnificent parkland.
+This morning we visit Burghley House, widely regarded as England’s greatest Elizabethan stately home, surrounded by magnificent parkland.
+On arrival, we enjoy a welcome talk and learn about the fascinating history of the property.
 Home to William Cecil, Lord High Treasurer to Queen Elizabeth I, Burghley offers a unique glimpse into the way great houses have been lived in from the time of Elizabeth I to the present day.
-Here we have time to explore the breathtaking State Rooms and the house’s historic collection of paintings, ceramics and works of art, many of which still stand where they were first recorded in 1688.
+Inside, we explore the stunning State Rooms, filled with one of the country’s finest collections of paintings, ceramics and decorative arts, many of which remain in their original 17th-century positions.

 Meals: Breakfast, Dinner

-This evening, we check into the Cavendish Hotel, our base for the next two nights.
+Later, we check into Eastwood Hall, where we stay for the next two nights.

 Meals: Breakfast, Afternoon Tea, Dinner

-Today we travel to Derbyshire where we enjoy a guided tour of Chatsworth House before either a light lunch or afternoon tea.
-This magnificent treasure is home to the Duke and Duchess of Devonshire and has witnessed 16 generations of the powerful Cavendish family who acquired the estate in 1549.
-The house has evolved through the centuries to reflect the tastes, passions and interests of succeeding generations and boasts grandiose interiors and a superlative art collection while outside, the 1,000-acre park was chiefly designed by ‘Capability’ Brown.
+Today we travel to Derbyshire, where we enjoy a visit to Chatsworth House before a light lunch or afternoon tea.
+This magnificent treasure is home to the Duke and Duchess of Devonshire and has witnessed 16 generations of the powerful Cavendish family, who acquired the estate in 1549.
+The house has evolved through the centuries to reflect the tastes, passions and interests of succeeding generations and boasts grandiose interiors and a superlative art collection, while outside, the 1,000-acre park was chiefly designed by Lancelot Capability Brown.

 Meals: Breakfast, Lunch or Afternoon Tea, Dinner

-Our next stop is the elegant Victorian spa town of Harrogate, located in the heart of scenic Yorkshire, for some free time.
-Notable sights include the Royal Pump Room and the Grade II listed Royal Hall, and don’t miss the attractive Montpellier Quarter with its pedestrianized streets lined with 19th-century buildings.
+After lunch at Harewood, we spend the afternoon in the elegant spa town of Harrogate, where notable sights include the Royal Pump Room and the Grade II-listed Royal Hall.
+Don’t miss the attractive Montpellier Quarter with its pedestrianised streets lined with 19th-century buildings and traditional tea rooms.

 Meals: Breakfast, Lunch, Dinner

-This morning we visit Treasurer’s House in the heart of spectacular York.
-This architectural gem boasts a 2,000-year-old history and was the first house given complete with its contents to the National Trust in 1930.
-This is thanks to Frank Green, a wealthy industrialist who not only restored this magnificent house but used it to stage his remarkable collection of antique furniture, art and textiles.
+Our first stop of the day is at Treasurer’s House in the heart of York.
+The house has a 2,000-year-old history and was the first house given complete with its contents to the National Trust in 1930.
+This is thanks to Frank Green, a wealthy industrialist who not only restored this magnificent house but also used it to stage his remarkable collection of antique furniture, art and textiles.

-This evening, we are treated to a private guided tour of Castle Howard, home to the Howard family for over 300 years.
-Designed by Sir John Vanbrugh, Castle Howard has twice appeared as Brideshead in movie and television adaptations of Evelyn Waugh’s classic novel, as well as providing the backdrop for various scenes in the hit Netflix series, Bridgerton.
+In the afternoon, we enjoy a private tour of Castle Howard, home to the Howard family for over 300 years.
+Designed by Sir John Vanbrugh, Castle Howard has twice appeared as Brideshead in film movie and TV adaptations of Evelyn Waugh’s classic novel, as well as providing the backdrop for various scenes in the hit Netflix series, Bridgerton.
 This magnificent 18th-century residence, surmounted with its iconic gilded dome, offers world-renowned collections and stunning architecture, all set within 1,000 acres of breathtaking scenery.

 Meals: Breakfast, Dinner